Connect with us

 Imagine the excitement of the scientific community in the 1990s when researchers identified three different genes causing familial Alzheimer’s disease – and all three were involved with beta-amyloid.

 The first was the amyloid precursor protein gene.
-This gene directs cells to produce the amyloid precursor protein, which breaks down into smaller fragments, the beta-amyloid that forms amyloid plaques in the brain.
+This gene directs cells to produce the amyloid precursor protein, which breaks down into smaller fragments, including the beta-amyloid that forms amyloid plaques in the brain.

 The second gene was termed presenilin 1, or PSEN-1, a protein needed to cut the precursor protein into beta-amyloid.